SWxTREC/msis/README.md

 # BaseApp

-This project contains the modules needed to build the LASP base app.
-The basic modules include a standard LASP nav, search, and footer.
+This project is a bare-bones Angular website.
+Fork it to start your LASP website project.

+BaseApp includes some sample pages and graphics, as well as header, footer, and search modules to be used as a standard across LASP sites.

+## After you fork

+You will need to change the following items:

+* the name of the app in `package.json`
+* the name of the project in `angular.json` -- change all instances of `base-app` to the name of your project
+* the `<title>` tag in `src/index.html`
+* navigation items, logos, and social links in `src/app.component.ts`
+* header and footer configuration in `src/app.component.html`
+* selector prefixes in `src/tslint.json` -- change `["app", "lasp"],` to something more specific to your app, i.e. `["lisird", "lasp"],`
+* selector prefixes in your components -- change them to match the prefixes in the last step, i.e. `lisird-search-results` instead of `app-search-results`

+You *might* need to change the following items:

+* `src/favicon.ico` (unless you want to use the LASP logo)
+* the Google Analytics ID in `src/environments/environment.prod.ts`
+* the site's theme colors in `src/theme/theme-colors.scss`

+## Modules

-## LASP Nav
+### LASP Nav

+The Nav module provides a site header and navigation for both mobile and desktop views.

-This module requires and imports the LaspSearchModule.
+This module requires and imports the LASP Search Module.

-## LASP Search
+### LASP Search

-This module can stand alone, but is required in the LaspNavModule.
+The Search module provides an input element for site-wide searches.

+This module has no dependencies.

-## LASP Footer
+### LASP Footer

+The Footer module includes logos, navigation links, a copyright statement, and other miscellaneous items that generally belong in the footer of a website.

-This module is a stand-alone LaspFooterModule.
+This module has no dependencies.

-## LASP App
+### LASP App

-The LaspAppModule rolls up the LaspNavModule and the LaspFooterModule into one module.
+The LASP App Module rolls up the LASP Nav Module and the LASP Footer Module into one module.

+## Development

-## Development server
+### Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding
+### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+### Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run build:prod`  for a production build.

+### Linting

+Run `npm run lint` to lint your code, or run `npm run lint:watch` to automatically lint every time you change a file.

+Automatically fix many linter warnings by running `npm run lint:fix`.

-## Running unit tests
+### Running unit tests

 Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+### Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help